Line 5 Eglinton: 2025

-In March 2025, two anonymous sources told the Toronto Star that the line is expected to open in September 2025.
+In March 2025, two anonymous sources told the Toronto Star that the line was expected at the time to open in September 2025.
 One remarked upon the possibility of "an eleventh-hour problem" due to Metrolinx's lack of transparency regarding the construction and testing of the project.
 In June 2025, Premier Ford stated he had confidence in a September 2025 start of operations.

-On March 28, 2025, Metrolinx announced that, due to the permanent closure of the Ontario Science Centre's original Don Mills site a year prior, Science Centre station would be renamed ' to reflect the station's proximity to the Don Valley Parkway, the Don River, and the Don Valley itself.
-Other names considered for the station were Concorde, Industrial District, Olympia Square, Ferrand, and Don River.
+On March 28, 2025, Metrolinx announced that, due to the permanent closure of the Ontario Science Centre's original Don Mills site a year prior, Science Centre station would be renamed. ' was chosen to reflect the station's proximity to the Don Valley Parkway, the Don River, and the Don Valley itself.

-In mid-June 2025, Metrolinx handed over the operation of Line 5 to the Toronto Transit Commission.
-The TTC's command centre took over the line from Line 5's backup control centre.
-By this time, all TTC vehicle operators had been trained.
-Stress testing of the system remained in progress.
+In mid-June 2025, Metrolinx handed over the operation of Line 5 to the TTC.
+By this time, all TTC vehicle operators had been trained, although stress testing continued.
 In July 2025, the TTC noted that the September opening was unlikely but that opening in the fourth quarter of 2025 was "plausible" and that the line would be open by the end of the year.

-At the beginning of August 2025, Michael Lindsay, the CEO of Metrolinx, announced that during stress testing, the Flexity Freedom vehicles had issues with "availability and reliability" due to the vehicles lying unused for ten years.
+At the beginning of August 2025, Michael Lindsay, the CEO of Metrolinx, announced that during stress testing, the Flexity Freedom LRVs had issues with "availability and reliability" due to them lying unused for ten years.
 Metrolinx needed to establish a "maintenance profile" for the vehicles.
 After addressing these issues, Metrolinx started a "revenue demonstration" on October 7, where trains would run on a full schedule without passengers for at least 30 days.
 Metrolinx indicated it would require three weeks of problem-free running before opening the line for passenger service.

-On October 16, there was an incident, which sources informed the Toronto Star was a collision between two trains at the Eglinton Maintenance and Storage Facility, which resulted in a pause in testing on the line.
-By October 23, testing had resumed and provincial transportation minister Prabmeet Sarkaria stated that the incident had been caused by "human error" and was "very isolated", although he refused to confirm what the incident involved.

-West section

-The delivery strategy from Metrolinx and Infrastructure Ontario includes five separate contracts: a first advance tunnel between Renforth Drive and Scarlett Road; a second advance tunnel between Jane Street and Mount Dennis station; an elevated guideway between Scarlett Road and Jane Street; stations, rail and systems for the entire LRT; and the Pearson Airport segment.